ahandsel/articles/Nodenv_Cheatsheet/Nodenv_Cheatsheet.md

 | Switch to a specific Node.js version          | `nodenv shell specify_version`     |

 ## What is Nodenv?
-Since Node.js is notorious for its breaking changes, it is important to be able to manage multiple Node.js versions on your machine.
+Since Node.js is notorious for breaking changes, it is important to be able to manage multiple Node.js versions on your machine.

 That is where [Nodenv](https://github.com/nodenv/nodenv) comes in.
 It is a tool that allows you to install and switch between multiple Node.js versions seamlessly.